UN-OCHA/hid-api/CONTRIBUTING.md

 The general format of a log is described in the code block.
 Each component is explained here:

 - The first string is the primary message.
 It will appear in ELK as `json.message` — Please keep this string **generic** and **free of variables**.
 Although our codebase does not yet strictly follow this convention, it is something we would like to achieve long-term.
 - The `request` object should be included in its entirety, except when sensitive information is included.
-For example, we sanitize a request containing user password submissions by executing `delete request.payload.password` before logging the object.
+We should not expect each individual logging call to sanitize.
+If there is something sensitive that _could_ be included (such as payload data) then edit the shared log formatter to detect and sanitize any such instance of the data.
+See `/config/logs.js` to edit the log formatter.
+It's shared by all environments so your logs will remain consistent no matter where you deploy.
 - OICT requirement: `security: true` should be included when the operation involves authentication of a user — logging in, logging out, changing primary emails, adding or removing emails, enable/disable 2FA, and so forth.
 If the operation isn't security related, omit the `security` property instead of setting to `false`.
 - OICT requirement: `fail: true` when the operation represents a failure to achieve the intended goal, such as logging in.
 A request that contains an invalid password for the user is both `security: true` and `fail: true`.
 Like `security`, just omit this property when the value isn't `true`
 - The remaining arguments you supply should appear alphabetically.
 They should use `snake_case`.
-Some common ones are `client_id`, `email`, `stack_trace`, `user_id`.
+Some common ones are `oauth` (object), `user` (object), and for errors we always include `stack_trace`.
 - Finally, our linter will complain if your variable is the same name as the JSON property.
 That's why `request` is using shorthand instead of being written as `request: request`